angular/angular/aio/content/guide/component-interaction.md

 ## Parent and children communicate using a service

-A parent component and its children share a service whose interface enables bi-directional communication *within the family*.
+A parent component and its children share a service whose interface enables bidirectional communication *within the family*.

 The scope of the service instance is the parent component and its children.
 Components outside this component subtree have no access to the service or their communications.